MercuryWorkshop/wisp-server-python/README.md

 pip3 install -r requirements.txt
 ```

 To start the server, run the `main.py` file.
-You can use the `HOST` and `PORT` environment variables to specify which port and hostname the server listens on.
+The program accepts the following arguments:
 ```
-source .venv/bin/activate
-PORT=5000 python3 main.py
+usage: wisp-server-python [-h] [--host HOST] [--port PORT] [--static STATIC] [--limits] [--bandwidth BANDWIDTH] [--connections CONNECTIONS]
+                          [--window WINDOW]

+A Wisp server implementation, written in Python.

+options:
+  -h, --help            show this help message and exit --host HOST           The hostname the server will listen on.
+  --port PORT           The TCP port the server will listen on.
+  --static STATIC       Where static files are served from.
+  --limits              Enable rate limits.
+  --bandwidth BANDWIDTH
+                        Bandwidth limit per IP, in kilobytes per second.
+  --connections CONNECTIONS
+                        Connections limit per IP, in kilobytes per second.
+  --window WINDOW       Fixed window length for rate limits, in seconds.
 ```

+## Roadmap:
+- ~~Rate limits~~
+- JSON based config files
+- UDP support

 ## Copyright:
 This repository is licensed under the GNU AGPL v3.